MicrosoftDocs/xamarin-docs/docs/ios/watchos/platform/workout-apps.md

 3. Using the passed in Workout Configuration, the watchOS 3 app starts a new Workout Session (`HKWorkoutSession`).

 > [!IMPORTANT]
-> **NOTE:** In order for the parent iPhone app to start a workout on the Apple Watch, the watchOS 3 app must have Background Running enabled.
+> In order for the parent iPhone app to start a workout on the Apple Watch, the watchOS 3 app must have Background Running enabled.
 Please see [Enabling Background Running](#Enabling-Background-Running) above for more details.

 This process is very similar to the process of starting a Workout Session in the watchOS 3 app directly.
 On the iPhone, use the following code: